QuantumBFS/Yao.jl/docs/src/notes.md

 ### More efficient controlled gates

-controlled gates can be an arbitrary gate with an identity
+By default, some commonly used controlled gates like CNOT will be converted to a matrix and evaluate with other gates together, however, controlled gates can be an arbitrary gate with an identity in a block matrix, and can be derived

 ```math
 COP = \begin{pmatrix}